Eurasian Coot Fulica atra Linnaeus, 1758

 Seasonality in Madeira: All year

-Breeding: It builds a large bowl of of wet vegetation on reeds.
+Breeding: It builds a large bowl of wet vegetation on reeds.
 Lays between 6 and 9 eggs on one or two broods between April and August.

 Diet: Feeds mainly underwater on grass, seeds, shoots, snails and small aquatic creatures.